In 2009, New Forest Books began in New Hampshire as a home-based business run by Todd Richardson and his wife, Eibhlin (aka Aisling D’Art).

 In addition, Joe and Mary manage a consulting firm for author services.

-(As of late 2024, the Fabellas have a long wait list and are not accepting new applications.)
+That’s separate from New Forest Books, and made available to authors as a concierge service.
+However, as of 2026, the Fabellas have a long wait list and are not accepting new applications.)